 When we come to the relations of assets between spouses, Serbian law may differ from laws of your country.
 All the properties that one spouse earned before entering the marriage is its own property and other side doesn’t have any claims towards it, and same goes for inherited property or one obtained by gift, even if it was inherited or received during the marriage.
 On another hand, all properties acquired during marriage by work represent common property or property in ownership of both spouses.
 There is a presumption that shares of the spouses in common property are equal, but it can be proved different in front of the court (for example one spouse had twice the earnings of the other).
 Before entering the marriage spouses can sign a marriage contract in which they could set different rules for common property.

-If you have desire or intention to enter the marriage with Serbian citizen feel free to contact us asking for our help regarding necessary procedures, creation of marriage contract or anything else that might prove necessary.
+If you have the desire or intention to enter the marriage with Serbian citizen feel free to contact us asking for our help regarding necessary procedures, the creation of marriage contract or anything else that might prove necessary.
 Also if you have the desire to end existing marriage, feel free to contact us for help in case of a consensual breakup or for court representation in non-consensual one.
-As far as marriage and divorce in Serbia goes we are at your service, so feel free check our web site, our Home page and Contact page, along with our law office in Belgrade, law office in Novi Sad or other law offices.
+As far as marriage and divorce in Serbia go we are at your service, so feel free to check our website, our Homepage, and Contact page, along with our law office in Belgrade, the law office in Novi Sad or other law offices.